 Who are we?

-We’ve voted, we’ve protested, and this country still does not work on behalf of us working people.
-The General Strike is a network of regular people who know our greatest power is our labor and our right to refuse it.
-If we all strike together, we can make real change.
+We’ve voted, we’ve protested, and still, they ignore us.
+Our government refuses to meet our basic needs while the billionaire class hoards wealth and power.
+The General Strike is a grassroots network of regular people who know our greatest power is our labor and our right to refuse it.
+We aim to unite every person and organization fighting for racial, economic, and environmental justice so that together, we can see real change in our lifetimes.

 FAQ

-• The General Strike is a decentralized network of people.
-This means we don’t have a traditional “leader” or hierarchical structure.
-Instead we have an ever shifting network of organizers, all working towards the General Strike in their own way.
-Check out our values for more info.
+The General Strike is a decentralized network of people and organizations committed to striking once we reach 3.5% of the U.S. population, or 11 million people.
+We don’t have a traditional “leader” or hierarchical structure, and no one gets paid to do this work.
+Instead we have an ever shifting network of organizers, all building towards the General Strike in their own ways.
+Check out our values for more info, and join us!

 • For our strike to have the greatest impact, we need more people on board.
 Here’s the plan: we will strike once we have accumulated 11M Strike Cards or 3.5% of the US population and we know we can win.